top of page

 De Weintraub

 De Weintraub Records was a spin-off of the TAKRL company.
 A new pressing was released in 1974.
 This originated from the original JAPAN-1900 master.
-The old matrix JAPAN-1900 was scribbled over to hide the origin, and the numbers 1906 A / 1906 B were added to the previous ones - then scratched out (see below for a possible explanation for this).
+The old matrix JAPAN-1900 was scribbled over to hide the origin, and the numbers 1906 A / 1906 B were added to the previous ones, then scratched out (see below for a possible explanation for this).
 The new matrix numbers DW-426-A TOKYO-A / DW-426-B TOKYO-B were etched on the mothers that were used to prepare the stampers.

 This edition was released under the title FIVE NIGHTS IN A JUDO ARENA - THE BEATLES ON STAGE IN JAPAN and was one of the first widely distributed bootlegs with a deluxe printed color cover.
 Because of this, the bootleggers attempted to pass it off as a legitimate item.
 It had a black label with the bogus manufacturer name, catalog number DW-426, logo and track listings printed in white.